-After giving effect to the sale of the 10,000,000 shares of common stock offered by us in this offering at an assumed initial public offering price of \$12.00, which is the midpoint of the price range set forth on the cover of this prospectus, less estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book deficit as of June 30, 2021 would have been approximately \$(10.8) million, or \$(0.09) per share of common stock.
-Such pro forma as adjusted net tangible book deficit as of June 30, 2021 of approximately \$(10.8) million is calculated by summing the pro forma net tangible book deficit as of June 30, 2021 of slow and the \$16.4 million of proceeds from this offering intended to be used for working capital and general corporate purposes, as described in the "Use of Proceeds" section.
-This represents an immediate increase in pro forma as adjusted net tangible book value to our existing owners of \$0.13 per share and an immediate dilution to new investors in this offering of \$12.09 per share.
+After giving effect to the sale of the 10,000,000 shares of common stock offered by us in this offering, less estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book deficit as of June 30, 2021 would have been approximately \$(19.3) million, or \$(0.15) per share of common stock.
+Such pro forma as adjusted net tangible book deficit as of June 30, 2021 of approximately \$(19.3) million is calculated by summing the pro forma net tangible book deficit as of June 30, 2021 of \$(27.3) million and the \$7.9 million of proceeds from this offering intended to be used for working capital and general corporate purposes, as described in the "Use of Proceeds" section.
+This represents an immediate increase in pro forma as adjusted net tangible book value to our existing owners of \$0.07 per share and an immediate dilution to new investors in this offering of \$11.15 per share.
 The following table illustrates this pro forma as adjusted per share dilution in net tangible book value to new investors.

-Assumed initial public offering price per share \$12.00 Pro forma net tangible book deficit per share as of June 30, 2021 (0.22) Increase per share attributable to the purchasers in this offering 0.13 Pro forma as adjusted net tangible book deficit per share after this offering (0.09) Dilution per share to the purchasers in this offering \$12.09
+Initial public offering price per share \$11.00 Pro forma net tangible book deficit per share as of June 30, 2021 (0.22) Increase per share attributable to the purchasers in this offering 0.07 Pro forma as adjusted net tangible book deficit per share after this offering (0.15) Dilution per share to the purchasers in this offering \$11.15